ETS-Android1/zoop-offline-aadhaar-android-sdk/Readme.md

 Params: GatewayId: “Transaction Id generated from your backend must be passed here”

-environment: for pre-prod use "preprod.aadhaarapi.com" and for prod use "prod.aadhaarapi.com"
+environment: for pre-prod use "QT_PP" and for prod use "QT_P"

 isShareCodePreFill: if it is true then 4-digit share code will be filled randomly otherwise you need to fill it manually.